Qubits01/patch_xiso/README.md

 Missing features to be implemented (please use abgx for that)
 * Add/fix Video Partitions
-* readding pfi info to the iso
+* readding pfi info into the iso

 Planned feature that the latest abgx Version (1.0.6) does not support